criblpacks/cribl-kubernetes/README.md

 ## About this Pack

-This pack handles logs from Kubernetes environments, including logs from control plane components, nodes, and containers.
+This pack handles logs from Kubernetes (K8S) environments sent via Cribl Edge.
 It is designed to:

+* TODO!

 * Normalize and enrich Kubernetes logs with contextual metadata (e.g., cluster, namespace, pod, container name).
 * Support different input formats: JSON, CRI-O-style logs, and standard container output.